-Moving to Bulgaria offers expats a unique opportunity to explore the oldest country in Europe, founded in 681 CE, with its rich natural diversity and storied history.
-The country's breathtaking countryside features mountains, plains, rivers, lakes, stunning hot springs and an extensive coastline along the Black Sea.
+Moving to Bulgaria offers expats a unique opportunity to explore one of the oldest countries in Europe, boasting a rich natural diversity and storied history.
+The country’s breathtaking countryside features mountains, plains, rivers, lakes, stunning hot springs, and an extensive coastline along the Black Sea.

 Living in Bulgaria as an expat

-Bulgaria's property market is a significant attraction for expats from Western Europe.
-Many expats look to purchase holiday homes on the Black Sea coast or invest in property due to Bulgaria's affordable cost of living, picturesque countryside and proximity to the rest of Europe.
+Bulgaria’s property market is a significant attraction for Western European expats.
+Many expats look to purchase holiday homes on the Black Sea coast or invest in property due to Bulgaria’s affordable cost of living, picturesque countryside, and proximity to the rest of Europe.

 In terms of jobs for expats in Bulgaria, there is a particularly high demand for English teachers.
-Other thriving industries include agriculture, tourism, IT and construction, but salaries in Bulgaria tend to be low compared to other EU states.
+Other thriving industries include agriculture, tourism, IT, and construction, but salaries in Bulgaria tend to be lower than in other EU states.

-Transport in Bulgaria, although extensive, is limited to buses and trains.
+Public transport in Bulgaria, although extensive, relies primarily on buses and trains, and major ride-sharing services like Uber and Bolt are not currently available in the country.
 While those moving to the capital, Sofia, or other major cities in Bulgaria may be able to get by without a car, expats relocating to a coastal town or rural area will find having their own car essential.

-Although the use of English is growing throughout the country, expats will find it beneficial to hire a dedicated relocation specialist to assist in navigating Bulgaria's complicated bureaucratic procedures.
+Although the use of English is growing throughout the country, expats will find it beneficial to hire a dedicated relocation specialist to assist in figuring out Bulgaria’s complicated bureaucratic procedures.
 Those planning to settle in Bulgaria should also consider taking a language course.

 Cost of living in Bulgaria